ICWallis/fractoolbox/README.md

 Python tools for structural geology, borehole image analysis, and reservoir geomechanics.

+Info about what it does (and the functions)

 ### Using the Fractoolbox

 The fractoolbox has not yet been deployed as a package so it can't be installed using pip or conda.